George Henry Lewes: Literature

-During the next ten years Lewes supported himself by contributing to quarterly and other reviews, articles discussing a wide range of subjects, often imperfect but revealing acute critical judgment enlightened by philosophic study.
+From 1840 to 1850, Lewes supported himself by contributing to quarterly and other reviews, articles discussing a wide range of subjects, often imperfect but revealing acute critical judgment enlightened by philosophic study.
 The most valuable are those on drama, afterwards republished under the title Actors and Acting (1875), and The Spanish Drama (1846).
-As a youngster, he witnessed a performance by Edmund Kean which stayed with him as an unforgettable experience.
-He also witnessed and wrote of his impressions of performances by William Charles Macready and other famous stars of the 19th century London stage.
-He is considered to be the first practitioner of modern theatre criticism and the realistic approach to acting.

 In 1845–46, Lewes published The Biographical History of Philosophy, an attempt to depict the life of philosophers as an ever-renewed fruitless labour to attain the unattainable.
 In 1847–48, he published two novels – Ranthorpe, and Rose, Blanche and Violet – which, though displaying considerable skill in plot, construction, and characterisation, have taken no permanent place in literature.
 The same is to be said of an ingenious attempt to rehabilitate Robespierre (1849).
-In 1850 he collaborated with Thornton Leigh Hunt in the foundation of The Leader, of which he was the literary editor.
-In 1853 he republished under the title of Comte's Philosophy of the Sciences a series of papers which had appeared in that journal.
+In 1850, he collaborated with Thornton Leigh Hunt in the foundation of The Leader, of which he was the literary editor.
+In 1853, he republished under the title of Comte's Philosophy of the Sciences a series of papers which had appeared in that journal.

 The culmination of Lewes's work in prose literature is the Life of Goethe (1855), probably the best known of his writings.
 Lewes's versatility, and his combination of scientific with literary tastes, eminently fitted him to appreciate the wide-ranging activity of the German poet.
 The work became well known in Germany itself, despite the boldness of its criticism and the unpopularity of some of its views (e.g. on the relation of the second to the first part of Faust).

 Science

-From about 1853 Lewes's writings show that he was occupying himself with scientific and more particularly biological work.
+From about 1853, Lewes's writings show that he was occupying himself with scientific and more particularly biological work.
 He always showed a distinctly scientific bent in his writings, though he had not had technical training.
 More than popular expositions of accepted scientific truths, they contain able criticisms of conventionally accepted ideas and embody the results of individual research and individual reflection.
 He made several suggestions, some of which have since been accepted by physiologists, of which the most valuable is that now known as the doctrine of the functional indifference of the nerves – that what were known as the specific energies of the optic, auditory and other nerves are simply differences in their mode of action due to the differences of the peripheral structures or sense-organs with which they are connected.
 This idea was subsequently proposed independently by Wundt.